nhscc/learner-resources/administration/aws-workspaces.md

 > Additionally, each WorkSpace must be
 > [configured to serve requests from the https://xxx.submissions.hscc.bdpa.org domain](#making-team-solutions-accessible-over-the-internet).
 > This part is usually handled by the chief judge.

+> **At this point, you should look for foreign private keys or other evidence of illegal remote access and penalize/disqualify teams as appropriate.**

 ### Step 8: Cleanup WorkSpaces